Allegheny-Computer-Science-300-S2021/lab01-johnsc1/writing/reflection.md

  3. Why do you think that this method or tool was necessary to develop?

+It helps potentially saves lives in identifying who may need medical attention due to an illness that is more dangerous for them, and creating treatments that are as effective as possible, and creating as accurate as possible tests.
+It is also necessary to accurately classify new organisms, and this method would be helpful in that process.

  4. What undesirable consequences could result from the misuse of this method of tool?